Seirdy/seirdy.one/content/posts/website-best-practices.md

     Mobile users wishing to temporarily switch modes have to stop, change their navigation mode, perform a navigation gesture, and switch back.
 Mobile users trying to skim an article don't always find this worth the effort and sometimes stick to heading-based navigation even when a different mode would be optimal.

+[^20]: At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.

-[^20]: If you'd like to learn more, {{<mention-work itemtype="BlogPosting">}}{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}{{</mention-work>}} has far more details on making accessible focus indicators.
+[^21]: If you'd like to learn more, {{<mention-work itemtype="BlogPosting">}}{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}{{</mention-work>}} has far more details on making accessible focus indicators.

-[^21]: Screen readers aren't alone here.
+[^22]: Screen readers aren't alone here.
 Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

-[^22]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
+[^23]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
 I excluded Security Headers, since its approach seems to be recommending headers regardless of whether or not they are necessary.
 It penalizes forgoing the <code>Permissions-<wbr />Policy</code> header even if the CSP blocks script loading and execution; see [Security Headers issue #103](https://github.com/securityheaders/securityheaders-bugs/issues/103).
 I personally find the <code>Permissions-<wbr />Policy</code> header quite problematic, as I noted in August 2021 on [webappsec-permissions-policy issue #189](https://github.com/w3c/webappsec-permissions-policy/issues/189#issuecomment-904783021).

-[^23]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
+[^24]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
 I disagree with webhint's recommendations against this: cache durations should be based on request rates and how often a resource is updated.
 I also disagree with some of its `content-type` recommendations: you don't need to declare UTF-8 charsets for SVG content-type headers if the SVG is ASCII-only and called from a UTF-8 HTML document.
 You gain nothing but header bloat by doing so.

-[^24]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
+[^25]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
 In Firefox, navigate to <samp>about:<wbr />config</samp> and toggle some flags under <code>javascript<wbr />.options</code>.

     <figure itemprop="hasPart" itemscope="" itemtype="https://schema.org/SoftwareSourceCode">
     <figcaption>